barbarer/py4e-int/_sources/iterations/Exercises.rst

     :answer_d: wlkng
     :correct: c
     :feedback_a: Not all of the characters will be added to the output string.
-    :feedback_b: This would be true if it didn't break when it sound an 'i'
+    :feedback_b: This would be true if it didn't break when it found an 'i'
-    :feedback_c: It will not all the 'a' and will stop when it reaches the 'i'
+    :feedback_c: It will not add the 'a' and will stop when it reaches the 'i'
     :feedback_d: This would be true if when it found an 'i' it did a continue rather than a break

     What will the following code print?